-NEEA has initiated new building code compliance studies to understand code adoption in Idaho and Montana, which are expected to be completed early in 2019 (MCS-7).
+NEEA has initiated new building code compliance studies to understand code adoption in Idaho and Montana, which are expected to be completed late in 2018 or early in 2019 (MCS-7).
 NEEA is also planning to conduct studies for Oregon and Washington in 2019.